LeonardoPuccio/RateThisRepo/tests/README.md

 Maintain strong typing in your tests to catch errors at compile time:

-- Use explicit interfaces instead of `any` for test data

 ```typescript
 // Define test-specific interfaces
 interface TestMessage {